AxonneQ/SciFiUI/README.md

 # How it works
-All the shapes (apart from 2 displays) are loaded from Shape.csv file.
-All the planets, and information about them are loaded from Stars.csv file.
+All shapes (apart from 2 displays) are loaded from Shape.csv file (This includes the entire room, table, lights, hologram).
+All planets, and information about them are loaded from Stars.csv file.
 The files are read into the program using a custom file loader I created allowing different shapes to have different parameters.
 All lines starting with a hash (#), double quotes ("") are ignored allowing for comments within the file.
 Using Processing's Table class to read the file would not allow for this.
 Creating my own file parser was a challenge because I had to deal with BOM (Byte Order Mark) which I discuss later in the Challenges section.

 Both shapes and planets are implementation of **UIElement** ***abstract*** class.